Memorial Bridge (Massachusetts): Design

 The Memorial Bridge features a seven-span, reinforced-concrete deck rib arches, with a nine-span reinforced concrete slab viaduct.
 Each of the river spans is made up of five Melan-type, two-hinged, reinforced-concrete arch ribs of parabolic profile.
 The bridge's longest ribs have a center to center span of 209 ft and a rise of 29.71 ft; the ribs of the other spans vary from 176.5 to 121 ft in length, with rises from 29.2 to 19.1 ft.
 The three interior ribs in each span are grouped together near the center of the roadway where a streetcar line was originally located.
 The two outer ribs are more widely spaced and carry thin concrete fascia walls concealing an open-spandrel design.
 Reinforced-concrete spandrel columns carry the reinforced-concrete roadway.
 The viaduct spans the rail yard consists of a reinforced concrete slab deck carried by transverse bents of concrete-encased structural steel.
 The piers are granite-faced reinforced-concrete.

 There were two gargoyles above the bridge on the south side that were removed when the bridge was upgraded several years ago.
 The four plaques on the central towers honor the original colonists, and veterans of the American Revolutionary War, American Civil War, and World War I.

 The 1922 Memorial Bridge includes the longest single concrete arch span in Massachusetts.
 Its self-supporting steel rib arches represent an uncommon refinement of Melan's original idea – by making the steel arches self-supporting, and using them to support their own load plus the weight of the formwork and the wet concrete during construction, an initial compressive stress was developed in the steel prior to the setting of the concrete.
 This prestressing of the steel allowed a much higher proportion of its ultimate strength to be utilized, allowing, in turn, the use of smaller and lighter arch ribs and a less massive substructure.

 1996 rehabilitation project

-By the 1990s, the concrete above the arches was suffering from advanced Alkali-Silica Reactivity (ASR) attack.
+By the 1990s, the concrete above the arches was suffering from advanced Alkali–silica reaction.
 The 1996 rehabilitation project replaced the entire deck system.
 The decorative architectural elements were replaced either in kind using cast stone or replaced with architectural fiberglass reproductions.
 The viaduct over the railroad was replaced with adjacent precast/prestressed deck beams made continuous.

 This project was completed by Daniel O'Connell's Sons in 1996.